rduenasf/birding/docs/birds/amerob.md

 scientific_name: "Turdus migratorius"
 order: "Passeriformes"
 family: "Turdidae (Thrushes and Allies)"
 description: "Turdus migratorius is a species of bird in the Turdidae (Thrushes and Allies) family.
-It has been observed 39 times."
+It has been observed 39 times.
+It has been photographed."
 species_group: "Thrushes"
 species_code: "amerob"

 sidebar_position: 20
-sidebar_class_name: " "
+sidebar_class_name: "has-photo "
 tags:
   - Passeriformes
   - Turdidae (Thrushes and Allies)
   - Thrushes
-  - Needs Photo
+  - Has Photo
   - Needs Audio
 ---